Bemjo/OBS-RTX-SuperResolution/README.md

 ## Build System Configuration

+See the [OBS Plugin Template](https://github.com/obsproject/obs-plugintemplate) for more information about the build system.

 To create a build configuration, `cmake` needs to be installed on the system.
 The plugin template supports CMake presets using the `CMakePresets.json` file and ships with default presets:

+While linux build configurations are supplied, currently only windows builds are supported.
+Linux support will come at a later date TBD.

 * `windows-x64`
     * Windows 64-bit architecture